KAIST-Visual-AI-Group/kaist-visual-ai-group.github.io/docs/join_us.md

 ### Recruiting Process

 - Please do not send a contact email without any questions.
-Note that our recruiting process begins after the admission decision.
+Note that our recruiting process begins after the university's admission decision.

 - If you are curious about which openings would be best for you to apply for, or how many openings remain for late admissions, please [**contact**](../contact/){:target="_blank} us.